ignitesol/webview-communicator/README.md

 ###In android activity

-First get the required files from `java/` folder and import them, you will need to create an instance of WebViewCommunicator which accepts two parameters
+First get the required files from `java` folder and import them, you will need to create an instance of `WebViewCommunicator`, the constructor accepts two parameters

 1. An instance of `WebView` with which you wish to communicate
-2. An instance `Handler`
+2. An instance of `Handler`

 ```java
 WebView myWebView = new WebView(this);